JoslynFu/Geospatial-Analysis/assignment/spatial-assignment.md

 ![](spatial-assignment_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-According to the two graphs above, Birmingham is largely
+According to the two graphs above, Birmingham is largely dominated by grade D area.
+It is very obvious that the only A grade area has a higher value of mean NDVI.

-# Exercise 1
+# Baltimore

-**Create a map which shows current (2019) mean NDVI across city redlining from the 1950s.**

 ``` r
 holc_baltimore <- holc %>% filter(city == "Baltimore")